 Djibouti is currently in the process of working on its TNA.
-It has completed its sectors and technology prioritization process and is currently working on its second reports (Barrier Analysis and Enabling Frameworks).
+It has completed its Barriers Analysis and Enabling Frameworks, and currently works on its Technology Action Plans.

 Djibouti is located in the Horn of Africa in East Africa.
 It is bordered by Somalia to the south, Ethiopia to the south and west, Eritrea to the north, and the Red Sea and the Gulf of Aden to the east.